 Fall is right around the corner!
-The air is starting to get a little crisp in the morning and it has me dreaming of everything we’ll be doing this fall.
-Here’s your guide to Halloween and fall activities in Utah in 2020.
+The air is starting to get a little crisp in the morning and it has me dreaming of everything we’ll be doing this fall from corn mazes to seeing the fall foliage.
+Here’s your guide to Halloween and fall activities in Utah in 2022.

 Utah Fall Activity #1 – Chalk the Block

 Chalk The Block is going on August 25-27th at the Riverwoods in Provo.
 There are a bunch of artists here who do chalk art in a parking spot.
 It’s amazing to see how talented they are and what they come up with for their design.